Eschatologue/CM_wiki/docs/character-creation/option/invocations.md

 **Prerequisite:** None

-You can cast Disguise Self without expending a spell slot.
+You can cast Disguise Self without expending a :rsc-spell-slot: **Spell Slot**.

 ### Master of Myriad Forms

 **Prerequisite:** Level 5+ Warlock

-You can cast Alter Self without expending a spell slot.
+You can cast Alter Self without expending a :rsc-spell-slot: **Spell Slot**.

 ### Misty Visions

 **Prerequisite:** None

-You can cast Silent Image without expending a spell slot.
+You can cast Silent Image without expending a :rsc-spell-slot: **Spell Slot**.

 ### One with Shadows

 **Prerequisite:** Level 5+ Warlock

-While you’re in an area of Dim Light or Darkness, you can cast Invisibility on yourself without expending a spell slot.
+While you’re in an area of Dim Light or Darkness, you can cast Invisibility on yourself without expending a :rsc-spell-slot: **Spell Slot**.

 ### Otherworldy Leap

 **Prerequisite:** Level 2+ Warlock

-You can cast Jump on yourself without expending a spell slot.
+You can cast Jump on yourself without expending a :rsc-spell-slot: **Spell Slot**.

 ### Pact of the Blade